 So that FV3 could make efficient use of limited computing power, Lin and his team had written the code to work in parallel.
 This is hard for global models, where the weather in one box can influence another box a hemisphere away.
 But this interconnectedness isn’t as big a problem in the vertical dimension, so Lin enabled FV3’s layers to be detached from each other and be processed in parallel.
 He won additional efficiencies by changing the shape of the grid.
 Climate models are plagued by the so-called pole problem, the result of the strangely squished and stretched boxes near the poles.
 So Lin and Putman, his former NASA colleague, abandoned the latitudelongitude system in favor of a cubed sphere.
 Picture a six-sided die inflated like a balloon.
 There were no more poles to handle, just six square panels, with tricky interactions at the seams.

 The net result: compared with MPAS, FV3 took a third as many computer processors to run at operational standards.
-It also scaled more efficiently to a vast number of processors, and it could zoom in to model one part of the globe at high resolution without skewing its performance in coarser regions.
+It also outperformed MPAS when run on a vast number of processors, and it could zoom in to model one part of the globe at high resolution without skewing its performance in coarser regions.
 It was a slaughter.
 NCAR withdrew its model before NOAA anointed FV3 as the winner, in July 2016.
 “There was just never any conclusive evidence that MPAS had an advantage that was worth the cost,” says Michalakes, who led the computing comparisons.